 - You cannot adjust the left and right channel levels separately. - If you press during recording operation, the recorder will revert to automatic recording level adjustment mode the next time you start a recording operation. - To adjust the recording level manually during synchro-recording, do steps 1 to 7 of the procedure in this section with "SYNC REC" is set to "SYNC OFF".
-Then change the "SYNC REC" setting to "SYNC ON", and start recording (page 26).
+Afterwards, set "SYNC REC" setting to "SYNC ON", and start recording (page 29).